[This article was first published in May, 2022, and updated on May 2, 2024.]

 A rollerball uses a water-based ink and has a smoother flowing feel than a ballpoint.
 Many people enjoy this feeling more.
 You don't have to press down to write with a rollerball; it glides over the paper.
 The ink smears more easily because it takes a few seconds to dry, and it will smear if it gets wet.
 Because rollerball ink dries out more easily than ballpoint ink, a rollerball must be kept capped when not in use.
 The cap can be posted on the back of the pen when writing, or set aside on your desk, whichever feels better to you.
 Rollerballs use refills that look similar to ballpoint refills, but ballpoint and rollerball refills are not interchangeable.
 Like ballpoint refills, they are available in a small range of different line widths and colors.

 A fountain pen uses water-based smooth flowing ink like a rollerball.
-When capped, the two pens look exactly the same, but if you come into the store you'll notice that we display our fountain pens with the cap off to show the nib.
+When capped, the two pens look exactly the same, but if you come into the store you'll notice that we usually display our fountain pens with the cap off to show the nib.
 When buying a fountain pen, you choose the nib size (fine, medium, broad, etc.) and this controls the line width.
 A fountain pen must be cleaned periodically and refilled more frequently than a ballpoint or rollerball, so they aren't as convenient.
 If they sit unused for a long time, the ink dries out and they need to be cleaned and re-inked.
 You also need to replace the cap when not actively writing with the pen.
 Fountain pens use ink cartridges that come in many different colors, or are filled from an ink bottle, which enables you to use any ink color you want (the choices are almost endless!).
 They are more distinctive looking and can feel wonderful to write with, but they are also less reliable.
 Because there is so much variety between nibs (depending on brand, pen model, nib size, nib material, etc.), the look and feel of writing with different pens can vary greatly.
 People who are into fountain pens tend to love the whole experience of the looks, care, and feel of using the pen, but it's not for everyone.

 Engraving

 One of the advantages of many of the pens that I've chosen is that they can be engraved.
 Engraving is especially nice for a pen that is given to honor a significant event like a graduation or new job.
-We offer engraving for $10 per line, but, for a pen to be suitable for engraving, it needs to have a plain surface (no patterns) and be made of shiny lacquer or of metal.
+We offer engraving for $18 per line, but, for a pen to be suitable for engraving, it needs to have a plain surface (no patterns) and be made of shiny lacquer or of metal.
 The engraving is done on the cap section of the pen (even for a capless pen like a ballpoint).
 Each line can have 10-15 characters (this includes letters, numbers, special characters, spaces, and punctuation), and we can fit 1-2 lines, depending on the size of the pen.
 There are two options for font style: block and script.

 Waterman Expert

-My top pick for perfect graduation pen is the Waterman Expert.
+My top pick for the perfect graduation pen is the Waterman Expert.
 The Expert is a very popular choice for those who need a beautiful and traditional gift, whether to thank a business associate or honor a milestone occasion.
 It's usually the first pen I show customers who come into the store looking for this type of pen, and most tell me it was exactly what they were hoping to find.
 Unless it is out of their price range, customers who see and hold the Expert say, "I'll take it!"
 Waterman writes of this pen, "A symbol of ambition and success, Expert's assertive and powerful silhouette infuses confidence into any occasion."
 This is the ideal message to convey for a graduation.

 Waterman is a highly respected luxury pen brand that was established in 1884 in New York City by Lewis Waterman, an insurance salesman.
 Legend has it that the pen he was using at work leaked all over a contract he had prepared for a large policy, costing him his client, so Mr. Waterman took matters into his own hands and invented the first truly functional fountain pen, revolutionizing the pen industry.
 I love the symbolism of giving a Waterman pen to wish a graduate future success!